rumeysayurtseven/rumeysayurtseven/README.md

 ## ⚡️ A Few Quick Facts

-- 🔭 I’m currently working on Data Analysis
+- 🔭 I’m currently working on Data Analysis and Data Science
 - 🌱 I’m currently learning Python libraries to make data more understandable☕